wangfowen/owenwangdotcom/blog/_posts/2019-08-26-engagement.md

 ---
 layout: post
 title: "Down on One Tea"
-tagline: "Our Engagement Story"
+tagline: "Our engagement story"
 date: 2019-08-26 00:00:00
-publish: false
+publish: true
 categories: blog
-sitemap: false

 ---

 _Welcome to the Newsletter Series.
 [Ivy](http://ivyxu.co/?utm_source=referral&&utm_medium=owenwangdotcom){:target="_blank"} and I co-write a [periodic newsletter](https://mailchi.mp/03e9ab1adc54/ivyowen){:target="_blank"}.
 This piece is adapted from an edition of it, dated when the newsletter came out._
 <br/>
 <br/>

+This is the timeline and story of how we got engaged.
+It's written in third person to capture both sides' points of views as they happened.

 __Early May__